Skip to content

 1. macro for defining macros.

-2. “Function-like” macros have no prefix and has only regular parameters or type parameters.
+2. “Function-like” macros have no prefix and have only regular parameters or type parameters.

-3. “At”-macros are prefixed with @ and may also have compile time values, expression and ref parameters, and may have a trailing body.
+3. “At”-macros are prefixed with @ and may also have compile time values, expression parameters, and a trailing body.

-4. Type parameters have the prefix $ and conform to the type naming standard (“$TypeFoo”).
+4. Type parameters are prefixed with $ and conform to C3’s required type naming convention (e.g. $TypeFoo, a.k.a.
+“PascalCase”).

-6. Expression parameters are unevaluated expressions, this is similar to arguments to #define.
+5. Expression parameters (i.e. macro parameters prefixed with #) are unevaluated expressions.
+This is similar to arguments to #define in C.

 1. No #define macros.